 The Company may become subject to claims that its technologies infringe upon the intellectual property or other proprietary rights of third parties.
-Any claims, with or without merit, could be timeconsuming and expensive, and could divert the Company's management's attention away from the execution of its business plan.
+Any claims, with or without merit, could be time-consuming and expensive, and could divert the Company's management's attention away from the execution of its business plan.
 Moreover, any settlement or adverse judgment resulting from these claims could require the Company to pay substantial amounts or obtain a license to continue to use the disputed technology, or otherwise restrict or prohibit the Company's use of the technology.
-The Company cannot assure that it would be able to obtain a license from the third party asserting the claim on commercially reasonable terms, if at all; that the Company would be able to develop alternative technology on a timely basis, if at all; or that the Company to continue offering, and the Company's customers to continue using, the Company's affected products and services.
+The Company cannot assure that it would be able to obtain a license from the third party asserting the claim on commercially reasonable terms, if at all; that the Company would be able to develop alternative technology on a timely basis, if at all; or that the Company would be able to obtain a license to use a suitable alternative technology to permit the Company to continue offering, and the Company's customers to continue using, the Company's affected products and services.
 An adverse determination also could prevent the Company from offering its products and services to others.
 Infringement claims asserted against the Company may have a material adverse effect on its business, products, results of operations or financial condition.